Emeritus Professor of Philosophy

 Deerfield, Illinois 60015

-On the second Sunday afternoon in August, 1990, I went to Lamb's Farm in Libertyville, Illinois, to listen to an outdoor bluegrass concert.
+On the first Sunday afternoon in August, 1990, I went to Lamb's Farm in Libertyville, Illinois, to listen to an outdoor bluegrass concert.
 I parked my car several hundred yards from the concert site.
 As I walked toward the site, a small man approached me.
 When he got close, he extended his hand, smiled broadly, and exclaimed, "Mr. Bojangles, at your service."
 We shook hands, but I was too astonished to say anything more than a friendly hello.
 Later, during the concert, the short man appeared on stage, singing and accompanying himself on the mandolin.

 Six years later, during the second week of August, I was in Iowa at the national hobo convention, sitting around the nightly campfire and listening to musicians.
 A short man was introduced as "Mr. Bojangles."
 He sang several travelling songs, strumming the mandolin as he did.